utzhang/Jiaxigu.github.io/_posts/2017-09-01-build-choropleth-map-with-folium.md

 ## Visualization with Folium

-Once the dataset ```df``` is done it's really easy to implement *Folium*.
+Once the dataset ```df``` is done it's really easy to implement Folium.
 You need to create a folium map object in the first place.
 Specifying tiles, zoom level and starting position properly will save a lot of time for you.

-Then we need an object containing topology information, mostly in the form of JSON to 1)convey the data from ```df``` and 2)overlap with the folium map.
+Then we need an object containing topology information, mostly in the form of JSON to 1) convey the data from ```df``` and 2) overlap with the folium map.

-{% highlight ruby %}
+{% highlight python %}
 topo_path = r'ch-cantons.topojson.json' # local topojson file
 scale = np.linspace(0, np.max(countDF.Grant), 6)